lynnwallenstein/lynn.io-source-grunt/app/about.md

 date:   2013-09-28 14:40:06
 ---

+![Lynn Wallenstein][photo]

-I am a 34 year old web designer/developer who specializes in open standards, accessibility, user experience and agile development.
+I am a 34 year old web designer/developer who specializes in open standards, accessibility and user experience... basically I make things pretty(er), play with CSS/Sass and all kinds of nifty front end stuff.

-I am a Developer Superhero at [GitHub][github] (yep, that is really my title) .
+I am a Developer Superhero at [GitHub][github] (yep, that is really my title).

-I currently live in [Washington, DC][foursquare] and have lived in New Jersey, San Francisco Bay Area, Las Vegas and Maryland.
+I am currently living in [Washington, DC][foursquare] and have lived in New Jersey, San Francisco Bay Area, Las Vegas and Maryland.

-  I am a [(very) amateur photographer][foursquare], <a href="http://www.last.fm/user/lwallenstein" title="Last.fm Music I Have Listened To" rel="me" class="url">electro music fan</a> and <a href="http://www.goodreads.com/user/show/1218570" title="Goodreads Books I have read" rel="me" class="url">avid reader of non-fiction literature</a>.
+I am a [(very) amateur photographer][flickr], [electro music fan][lastfm] and [avid reader of non-fiction literature][goodreads].

 I can be found on [Twitter][twitter], [Facebook][facebook] and almost [any other web service][about] you can imagine.